armanbilge/calico/docs/widget.md

 # Widgets

-This is _definitely_ experimental, so do not taking this example too seriously, but it explores the idea of using shapeless to automatically derive "widgets" for `case class`es.
+This is _definitely_ experimental, so do not take this example too seriously, but it explores the idea of using shapeless to automatically derive "widgets" for `case class`es.

 ```scala mdoc:js
 import calico.*